Invasive breast cancer occurs when cancer cells from inside the milk ducts or lobules break out into nearby breast

 If breast cancer spreads, the lymph nodes in the underarm area (the axillary lymph nodes) are the first place it's likely to go.

 Learn about treatment for metastatic breast cancer.

-For example, people diagnosed with early breast cancer have a better prognosis than those diagnosed with more advanced breast cancer.
+For example, people diagnosed with early breast cancers have a better prognosis than those diagnosed with more advanced breast cancers.

 Learn more about factors that affect prognosis.

-Treatment for invasive breast cancer usually involves some combination of surgery, radiation therapy, chemotherapy, hormone therapy and/or targeted therapy.
+Treatment for invasive breast cancer usually involves some combination of surgery, radiation therapy, chemotherapy, hormone therapy and/or HER2-targeted therapy.